IanVanEmmerik/cs-312-project-part-2/README.md

 ## Setup

- 1. After following the Requirements steps, enter the following command in the terminal.
+ 1. After following the Requirements Steps, enter the following command in the terminal.
 This will initialize the directory, downloading the necessary files for the Terraform script to run.

     `terraform init`